hertzsprung/cutcell-advection/src/notes/notes.md

 - that the upwind-biased advection scheme is better than other variants of the same scheme/other reasonable advection scheme(s)?

 Pure advection tests -- similar setup to the thermal advection tests from Shaw & Weller 2016
-- run at Co close to 1 and report timesteps
 - l2 error norms, min/max values?
 - compare with a more standard advection scheme? linear upwind (2nd order)?
-- compare variants of the advection scheme?
 - different resolutions/mountain heights? (we want steep slopes)
-- same BTF velocity profile as usual?
 - can we better explain why we get these stripey patterns of error through cut/slanted cells? (as seen in figure 8 of TF/cut cell comparison article)